jsummer10/Homi-Smart-Home/ReadMe.md

 The server will connect to a Particle IoT device to read in sensor data.

-This design is composed of three components:
+This design is composed of three components: IoTSense, Localhost, and AWS.

 ### IoTSense